cavefire/Bose-Homeassistant/README.md

 ## Features

+This is the list of features implemented in the integration.
+Non-marked features are not yet implemented.
+Feel free to do so!

 - [x] Control volume
 - [x] See current volume
 - [x] See currently playing media (image and title)